kubinity-com/documentation/docs/getting-started.md

 ### A note about resources

-During the initial testing phase of KubeAlliance, I decided to keep the resource limits fairly small.
+During the initial testing phase of Kubinity, I decided to keep the resource limits fairly small.
 As a result,

-Once KubeAlliance reaches enough maturity, it will be possible to allocate more resources in the cluster.
+Once Kubinity reaches enough maturity, it will be possible to allocate more resources in the cluster.

 ## Next steps